PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 He said that he will be ''ready to make any sacrifice even in the future in order to help the people and the government overcome the present crisis.''
 The Cabinet was also dissolved with the resignation of the Prime Minister.

-Earlier in the day, Prime Minister Mahinda's supporters attacked anti-government demonstrators at MynaGoGama and GotaGoGama protest sites.
+Earlier, Mahinda's supporters attacked anti-government protesters at MynaGoGama and GotaGoGama protest sites.
 The tents opposite Temple Trees, the official residence of the prime minister, were dismantled by a mob.

 Police used water cannons to disperse the unruly ruling party protestors.
 The police formed a human chain to prevent the protesters from entering GotaGoGama.

 However, the mob pushed their way past the police human chain and attacked GotaGoGama.
-Around 154 people were injured in the violence.
+Around 173 people were injured in the attack.

 Army troops were deployed to the protest sites to bring the situation under control.
-Curfew, which was initially declared in the national capital, was imposed islandwide with immediate effect until further notice, a police spokesperson said.
+Curfew, which was initially declared in the national capital, was imposed islandwide with immediate effect, a police spokesperson said.

 The defence secretary urged public support to maintain peace in the country, while three-armed forces have been called in to assist police for public security.
 Leave for all police personnel was cancelled until further notice.

+In a separate case, two people were killed and nine others injured in a shooting at the residence of the Chairman of the Weeraketiya Pradeshiya Sabha, police said.

+The offices and properties of several former ministers and pro-Rajapaksa politicians were set on fire in many parts of the country.

 The offices of former minister Johnston Fernando were attacked by angry crowds in Kurunegala and Lillie Street here.
-A taverns owned by him was also set on fire.
+A tavern owned by him was set on fire.

+The mob set on fire the home of former minister Nimal Lanza in Negombo, the Moratuwa residence of Mayor Saman Lal Fernando, lawmaker Arundika Fernando’s house in Kochchikade, a retail store belonging to lawmaker Thissa Kuttiarachchi in Bandarawela and lawmker Mahipala Herath’s residence in Kegalle.

 Sri Lanka is currently in the throes of unprecedented economic turmoil since its independence from Britain in 1948.
 The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.